ibm-cloud-docs/transit-gateway/faqs.md

 {: faq}
 {: support}

 You can create more than one transit gateway in your account.
-Each transit gateway (and its connections) are logically isolated from your other transit gateways.
+Each transit gateway (and its connections) is logically isolated from your other transit gateways.

 ### What are the service limits that I must keep in mind while using {{site.data.keyword.tg_full_notm}}?
 {: #service-limits-faq}